 How do I register to vote, or apply for an absentee ballot?

-FVAP encourages the use of the Federal Post Card Application (FPCA) to start the absentee voting process as it is standardized for use across all States and territories and will extend your eligibility to receive a ballot for all Federal elections in which you are eligible based on State- specific guidelines.
+Registration requirements vary from State to State.
+FVAP encourages the use of the Federal Post Card Application (FPCA) to start the absentee voting process as it is standardized for use across all States and territories and will extend your eligibility to receive a ballot for all federal elections in which you are eligible based on State- specific guidelines.
 The FPCA acts as both a registration and absentee ballot request form.

 Can I register or vote in-person at the embassy or consulate?

 No - U.S. elections are run at the State level and citizens must communicate directly with their election official to register, request a ballot and vote.
 Voting Assistance is available at most embassies and consulates to help in the completion of necessary forms.
 Be sure to account for submission and mail delivery time to ensure your forms are received by the State deadline.

 Can my selection in Block 1 of the Federal Post Card Application or Federal Write-In Absentee Ballot affect my U.S. citizenship?

 No - The U.S. Department of State confirms that residing abroad without a set date and intent to return to a particular State or to any State will not result in loss of U.S. citizenship.
 Selecting "I am a U.S. citizen residing outside the United States, and my return is not certain" will not result in loss of your U.S. citizenship.

 Does voter registration affect my tax status?

 Voting in an election for federal offices often may not be used as the sole basis of determining residency for the purpose of imposing State and local taxes.
 When claiming a new legal residence or domicile, legal counsel should be consulted because there may be other factors to consider, such as tax implications.

 I am an overseas citizen and my state is holding a caucus.
 How can I find out more information on how to participate??